 After a while, the mother bear started acting nervous and soon another bear came up the trail out of the thick timber.
 My first reaction was that it wasn’t a big bear, but the way he came aggressively charging out of the timber got me second guessing myself.
 He ran past the bait and chased the little family far into the timber.
 I could hear them crashing around for a good five minutes.
 Finally, he came ambling back and started to eat at the bait.

 Field judging a black bear can be difficult.

 This particular bait didn’t have a barrel at the time, so it was totally up to the hunter to judge the size of the bear with no visual aids.
 I was having a hard time, but finally figured that due to it being the last day, I would go ahead and take him.
-Besides that, it had been a long spring away from my family and it would be nice to spend the rest of the evening with them.
+Besides that, it had been a long spring away from my family and it would be nice to spend the rest of the evening with them down at camp.

 by Cory Glauner

 Are you interested in booking a hunt like this?Ask For Pricing or More Information